MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 - **View Designer** - Opens the default view that includes the Design window and the XAML code editor.
 (If you are already in the default view, it does nothing.)
 - **Quick Actions and Refactorings** - Refactors, generates, or otherwise modifies code with a single action.
 When you hover over code, you'll see a lightbulb icon when a quick action or refactoring is available. <br>See also: [Quick Actions](../ide/quick-actions.md) and [Refactor code](../ide/refactoring-in-visual-studio.md).
 - **Rename...** - Renames namespaces only.
 If you don't have a namespace to rename, you'll receive an error message that says "Only namespace prefixes can be renamed."
-- **Remove and Sort Namespaces** - Removes unused namespaces and then sorts those that remain.
+- **Remove and Sort Namespaces** - Removes unused namespaces and then sorts those namespaces that remain.
 - **Peek Definition** - Previews the definition of a type without leaving your current location in the editor. <br>See also: [Peek Definition](../ide/go-to-and-peek-definition.md#peek-definition) and [View and edit code by using Peek Definition](../ide/how-to-view-and-edit-code-by-using-peek-definition-alt-plus-f12.md).
 - **Go To Definition** - Navigates to the source of a type or member, and opens the result in a new tab. <br>See also: [Go To Definition](../ide/go-to-and-peek-definition.md#go-to-definition).
 - **Surround with...** - Use surround-with code snippets, which are added around a selected block of code. <br>See also: [Expansion snippets and surround-with snippets](../ide/code-snippets.md#expansion-snippets-and-surround-with-snippets).